RattleyCooper/selenext/README.md

 `c:/python27/python.exe c:/path/to/genesis.py make:model ModelName`.

-The models are appended to the [`Models.py`](https://github.com/Wykleph/Slack/blob/master/Models.py) file, and any changes can be made in the `Models.py` file. __This will probably change to operate similar to the middleware classes in the future.__
+The models are appended to the [`Models.py`](https://github.com/Wykleph/Slack/blob/master/Models.py) file, and any changes to `peewee` models can be made in the `Models.py` file. __This will probably change to operate similar to the middleware classes in the future.__

 Once you have defined your models, they are accessed using the `Models.ModelName` syntax.